delegate365/PowerShell/Set-DAdministrator.md

 The UserPrincipalName can be used instead of the Identity parameter.
 ### Parameter -OrganizationalUnits
 OrganizationalUnits can be a String Array, that can be separated by comma, e.g. 'Paris', 'New York'.
 Quoting is not necessary but common to avoid any conflicts when interpreting the data.
+### Parameter -GroupOrganizationalUnits
+GroupOrganizationalUnits can be a String Array, that can be separated by comma, e.g. 'Kuala Lumpur', 'Paris'.
+Quoting is not necessary but common to avoid any conflicts when interpreting the data.
+**Note:** This parameter is available from Delegate365 v9.2 and up only.
+Currently, the -GroupOrganizationalUnits Parameter can only be used together with the -OrganizationalUnits parameter.
+This means, you can not omit the -OrganizationalUnits, otherwise an error will occur.
 ### Parameter -Domains
 Domains can be a String Array, that can be separated by comma, e.g. 'atwork-it.com', 'delegate365.com'.
 Quoting is not necessary but common to avoid any conflicts when interpreting the data.
 ### Parameter -Settings